-Abbie Cornish, Tim Rozon, William Baldwin, Patrick Muldoon, Lola Sultan DIRECTED BY
+Abbie Cornish, Tim Rozon, William Baldwin, Patrick Muldoon, Lola Sultan

 Samuel Goldwyn Films.
-OFFICIAL IMDB

 There's an abundance of heart beating inside Kirk Harris's family drama Dakota, a Samuel Goldwyn Films release that has arrived on digital after a limited coastal release and a September DVD release in the works.
 The film centers around Kate (Abbie Cornish), a recent widow whose husband was killed in Afghanistan.
 One of his war buddies, CJ (Tim Rozon) shows up at the homestead with Dakota, a German Shepherd who fought by her husband's side and who will now take up his place at the family's Georgia farm.
 While trying to run the family farm and the local volunteer fire department, Kate also has to fend off overtures from the local sheriff (Patrick Muldoon) about her land which, rumor tells it, is quite valuable.

 If the Hallmark Channel screened family films, Dakota would undeniably qualify.
 The film is unabashedly good-hearted, well except for that sheriff, and this is a film that will remind you of Saturday television family films of the past.
 Originally scheduled to actually be shot in Georgia, this pandemic-shot film instead took its modest budget to Italy where things had opened up a bit more.

 I have to chuckle thinking about a bunch of Italians trying to decipher the Georgia accent.

 Originally released about the same time as Channing Tatum's returning vehicle Dog, Dakota is a vastly different motion picture much more likely to please fans of Dove Approved cinema.
 There's nary an edge to be found here, though Muldoon's caricaturish spin as the sheriff sure works up the smarm.